MrKrYP70n/MrKrYP70n.github.io/_posts/2025-04-03-Banking-Trojan-Part1.md

 In the `Resources > assets` folder we can find the `base.apk` that is being installed.
 We can simply export the base.apk and start the analysis.
 <figure><img src="/assets/Malware/Banking-Trojan/Stage_2_baseapk.png" alt="Base APK"></figure>

+There is one more way to extract the apk i.e by using the dynamic analysis(adb pull).
+So let's take a look into it :)

+After this part, it's totally optional so you can skip to next part as we have extracted the main payload apk.

+## Dynamic Analysis